Chloejay/spectral_classifier/README.md

 #### Experiments, typical for classification modeling
-- Find peaks of spectrum
+- Find peaks of spectrum/ PCA /KNN, for components of some samples are overlap, so PCA is not a good option
-- PCA
-- SVM
+- SVM(after experiments and random checking, SVM has better performance)
-- KNN
 - CNN for deep feature extraction, input: spectrogram(TODO)

 after training I found my model is blind fool me, should return back to pre-processing of near-infrared (NIR) spectral data, for chemometrics modelling processing data is critical for model.